How to Send MongoDB Logs to CloudWatch Logs

 • Set up an AWS account

-• MongoDB is running under the EC2 Linux Instance
+• MongoDB is running on an EC2 Linux instance

-To sending MongoDB log file, we assume you have setup EC2 instance with MongoDB, now following are steps how to send logs to the CloudWatch logs.
+We assume you have already set up an EC2 instance with MongoDB.
+The following are the steps to send MongoDB logs to CloudWatch Logs.

-Update Amazon Linux 2 instance with the latest repositories.
+Update the Amazon Linux 2 instance with the latest repositories.

 sudo yum update -y